OpenDataology/website/content/en/docs/components/pipelines/sdk/python-based-visualizations.md

           - name: ALLOW_CUSTOM_VISUALIZATIONS
             value: true
         ```
-    * If you already have Kubeflow Pipelines deployed within a cluster, you can
+    * If you already have OpenDataology Pipelines deployed within a cluster, you can
     edit the frontend deployment YAML to specify that custom visualizations are
     allowed in the same way described above.
 Details about updating
     deployments can be found in the Kubernetes documentation about